OpenBAS-Platform/payloads/README.md

 We welcome contributions from the community!
 To add your own scenario:
   - Create a valid OpenBAS scenario
-  - Export it with the "Export Scenario" button
+  - Export it with the "Export Scenario" button (top right corner)
-  - Extract the Zip file generated
-  - Add the JSON file from the ZIP to the scenarios/ folder.
+  - Add the downloaded Zip file to the scenarios/ folder.
   - Submit a pull request with a clear description.
   - Please follow naming conventions and provide meaningful metadata within your scenarios.

+Please mind about keeping personal data out of exports!

 ## 📬 Contact & Community
 Questions, feedback, or want to discuss scenario design?